 Anita frowned at her, and snatched the phone away.

 “Garlic?
-Really?!
-We make a potion with garlic?” she said dubiously.
+Really?
+We make a potion with garlic,” she said dubiously.

 The door bulged outward slightly, as Tommy threw his weight against it.
-Pete and Anita pushed back on it with equal force, then looked back at each other.
+Pete and Anita pushed back on it with equal force, then looked at each other.
 Keeping one hand on the handle, he reached out his free hand to grab the phone from Deedee, and quickly scanned the results.

 He raised his eyebrows in surprise, then shrugged.

 “Allium longicuspis is the name of the wild flower variety.
 It makes sense.”
 He handed the phone back to Deedee.
 “Garlic is bad for us vampires.
 Technically, vampires and werewolves are two sides of the same coin.
-Our viruses work different, but we catch them in the same way.
+Our curses work different, but we catch them in the same way.
 Stands to reason that we’d be vulnerable to the same things.”